 Children of mandatory attendance age who fail to attend school regularly without lawful reason shall be considered to be in violation of Nebraska truancy statutes.
-Notice of excessive absenteeism shall be made to the parents/guardians when the student accumulates more than 7 non-school excused absences in a semester.
-Additional corrective action taken by the school may include, but is not limited to: conferences, counseling, evaluation, placement, suspension, alternative expulsion.
+Notice of excessive absenteeism shall he made to the parents/quardians when the student accumulates more than 7 non-school excused absences in a semester.
+Additional corrective action taken by the school may include, but is conferences, counseling, limited to: evaluation, alternative placement, suspension, and expulsion.